Mik3asg/blog/systemsgoliveblog/content/posts/rest-api-golang-docker-postgresql.md

 ![Image alt text](https://i.imgur.com/HotRBa0.png)

-**Note:** As of now, this demo does not include a user interface as it has not been built for the purpose of this demo.
+**Note:** As of now, this demo does not include an user interface as it has not been built for the purpose of this demo.
 The code for this demo is available on [GitHub](https://github.com/Mik3asg/Rest-API-Golang-Mux-PostgreSQL-Docker).

 ## Pre-requisites/Assumptions: